 Yeast Infection: Carbohydrate will turn to sugars that your dog can’t process and as well as making your chihuahua fat, could cause a yeast infection.
 Read: Has your chihuahua got a yeast infection?

-Leaky Gut: Grains can cause an allergic reaction and contribute to ‘leaky gut syndrome’, leaky gut is a major contributor to food allergies.
+Leaky Gut: Grains and rice can cause an allergic reaction and contribute to ‘leaky gut syndrome’, leaky gut is a major contributor to food allergies.
 Read: Why you must stop feeding carbohydrates to your chihuahua.

-The best bet is to switch your dog’s food to either raw or fresh home cooked.
+The best bet is to switch your dog’s food to a good quality wet food or fresh home cooked.
 Like humans, dogs need a variety of good quality food to keep them healthy.
 Remember expensive doesn’t always mean quality.
 You are looking for a high protein food.
 Mix the proteins up, fish, meat, offal and eggs.

 #4 Thyroid disease